Laura Haim

-Laura Haim (or Laurence Haim, as she is known in France) is a French-American journalist.
-She was born on May 20, 1966 in Paris, France.
+Laura Haim (or Laurence Haïm, as she is known in France) is a French-American journalist.
+She was born on May 20, 1966, in Paris, France.

 Career

 Pre-Obama

 She was a former correspondent at the CAPA agency in Washington (led by Hervé Chabalier) where she worked between 1989 and 1995.
 She was one of the first journalists there and was associated with the production of programs like "24 hours" on Canal +, "Envoyé spécial" (the French 60 Minutes) on France 2, and "Zone interdite" on M6.

 As a foreign correspondent for CAPA, she covered international events such as the famine in Somalia, the beginning of the war in Bosnia, and the situation in Israel, the West Bank, and Gaza.

-In 1992, Laura moved to New York to pursue her interest in working in the U.S. She created the first office for Canal Plus Group, where she worked as a correspondent until 2001.
+In 1992, Haim moved to New York to pursue her interest in working in the U.S. She created the first office for Canal Plus Group, where she worked as a correspondent until 2001.

-After September 11, 2001, Laura was sent on assignment to Israel.
+After September 11, 2001, Haim was sent on assignment to Israel.
 A suicide bombing occurred there, which she began documenting.
 At the time, Dan Rather of CBS News was also on location.
 After meeting her, he decided to hire her to work as a producer and video journalist for CBS News.

-From 2002 to 2006, Laura was mainly based in Baghdad, where she covered the Iraq war and the Near East for CBS.
+From 2002 to 2006, Haim was mainly based in Baghdad, where she covered the Iraq war and the Near East for CBS.

 Obama's campaign and presidential mandate

 Haim went back to the United States in October 2006.
 At that point, she suggested to Canal Plus that she follow Barack Obama's campaign.
-In 2008, she became an accredited White House and Pentagon correspondent for Canal Plus Group and moved to Washington, D.C. to follow the Obama administration on a daily basis.
-In June 2009, she conducted another interview with the President Obama, which aired on Canal +.
+In 2008, she became an accredited White House and Pentagon correspondent for Canal Plus Group and moved to Washington, D.C., to follow the Obama administration on a daily basis.
+In June 2009, she conducted another interview with President Obama, which aired on Canal +.
 She also covered the sex scandal involving Dominique Strauss-Khan, the former managing director of the IMF who wanted to run for president in France.

 Haim covered news and became a regular face on the 24-hour cable news channel of Canal Plus, I-Télé, which aired in over 60 French-speaking countries, including those in Africa.

 She also founded the first group for the foreign White House correspondents accredited to the White House.
 From 2009 to 2014 she was twice elected president of the White House Foreign Press Association by her peers.

-Haim is known for being the only French journalist who has conducted three interviews with Barack Obama during his time as Senator and President.
+Haim is known for being the only French journalist who has conducted three interviews with Barack Obama during his time as senator and president.